sergiodealencar/manual-testing-projects/README.md

 # Manual Testing Projects

-This repository is dedicated to the study, practice, and documentation of manual software testing
+This repository is dedicated to the study, practice, and documentation of manual software testing, following the whole Software Testing Life Cycle (STLC):

 ## Objectives